dankuck/dankuck.github.io/_posts/2017-03-06-distributed-social-networks-are-dead.md

 Diaspora got a good start.
 They got a lot of people involved financially before getting started in earnest.
 I'm not familiar enough with that project to know how involved in the creation process the community was.

 This kind of project has to have a distributed start with a lot of input from a lot of people.
 In fact, it needs more input than is actually helpful, in order to keep people invested.
-It needs a good leader to wrangle the factions that will arise among people with their different objectives.
+And it needs a good leader to wrangle all these people.

 I didn't do any of that.
 I treated my social network like a toy I was building.
 I didn't have any of the leadership skills needed for a project like this.

 <h3>Clear Objective</h3>

-Other than major leadership skills, a project like this must have a clear and attractive objective.
-For myself and for the creators of Diaspora, that objective was to take back our social network.
+Other than an army of contributors and a leader, a project like this must have a clear and attractive objective.
+For myself and for the creators of Diaspora, the objective was to take back our social network.
 We saw how important Facebook and Twitter would continue to be into the future.
-And we wanted to give that power to the people.
+And we wanted to give power to the people.

 But the trouble is, most people aren't concerned with idealism of this sort.
 Each person on earth picks their own thing to be idealistic about.
 So most people don't pick "controlling my own messaging system".

 Diaspora made a big deal of their intention to solve Facebook's most recent mistake at the time: privacy.
 News articles had recently made a big deal about privacy failures in Facebook.
-Diaspora saw the opportunity to promise to fix that.
+Diaspora saw the opportunity to promise a solution.
 It was successful enough to fund their Kickstarter.

 But it wasn't enough to grow into a sustainable system.
-It's not just that the objective wasn't universally appealing, it wasn't even very appealing to the people who claimed to be interested.
+The objective wasn't universally appealing.
+It wasn't even very appealing to the people who claimed to be interested.

 <h3>Find A Niche</h3>

 Like with any endeavor, what we each should have looked for was a niche.
-A small community that could rally around a network and call it theirs.
-For Twitter, that was the tech community.
-For Facebook, it was the college community.
+A small community could rally around a network and call it theirs.
+Twitter courted the tech community.
+Facebook won over the college community.

 These limited communities provided the beta testers necessary to get all the kinks out of those services.
-Facebook and Twitter were able to target the interests of those people and create an impression about what they were each *for*.
+Facebook and Twitter were able to create an impression about what they were each *for* by targeting the interests of those limited audiences.
 Then they opened the gates.

 A project like Socknet or Diaspora needs all the efforts of a core community to push it, but it also needs an audience that is both dedicated and limited.
 Without focus, it cannot cut its teeth on anything.
 Without focus, the audience doesn't even know why they are suppose to use this service.